simon01239/ada/index.md

 The first tragic aspect to note in this topic is that the most quoted speakers are French.
 This is clearly related to the particular gravity of the terrorism problem in France.

 In addition, we can notice that Italy has no big peaks as it has never been targeted by attacks.
-The same could be said about Poland, but Donald Tusk, who is polish, happened to be the President of the European Council during these events.
+The same could be said about Poland, but Donald Tusk, who is Polish, happened to be the President of the European Council during these events.

 On the other hand, Spain has a peak (August 2017) that it is not shared with the other countries.
 This is also the case for Germany, in December 2016.